yagizeraslan/DeepSeek-Unity/README.md

 ### 🔧 Setup

-1. Go to `DeepSeek > Settings` in Unity’s top menu bar
+1. After installation, the **Setup Wizard** will automatically open.
-2. Paste your **API key** into the editor window (dev-only)
+2. Paste your **API key** into the wizard window.
-3. (Optional) Create a `DeepSeekSettings` asset to store your key securely for runtime builds
+3. (Optional) Create a `DeepSeekSettings` asset inside the wizard for runtime-safe storage.
-4. Drag the `DeepSeekChat` prefab from the sample into your scene
+4. Drag the `DeepSeekChat` prefab from the sample into your scene.
 5. Hit Play — and chat with DeepSeek AI in seconds 💬

 ---